prbegd/TheCalculater/docs/plugins/config_template_en.md

 ### Namespace of Configuration Items
 All configuration items defined in your plugin will be under your plugin's namespace.
 This prevents conflicts between configuration items of different plugins.
 For example, even if you define a top-level configuration item named `foo` in your plugin's configuration template, you still need to reference it as `my_plugin.foo`.

-### Behavior of Invisible Configuration Items
-If a configuration item is invisible due to the `visible_if` or `visible_unless` field, any value for this item in `settings.json` will be ignored.

 ### String Representation of `integer` and `decimal` Types
 Sometimes, to represent values more accurately, `integer` and `decimal` items can use strings in configuration files.
 Example: